What's New

 Wallpaper sample books, wrapping paper: great for filling "empty" picture frames, rendering them more saleable.
 The more subtle patterns work well as backgrounds in showcases or as "place mats" under home decor items.

-Use your imagination: bridge lamp = dress stand, set of 3 coffee tables = platforms and risers for a display window, broken rattan princess chair = great display prop to drape clothing on.
+Use your imagination: bridge lamp = dress stand, set of 3 coffee tables = platforms and risers for a display window.

 Baskets.
 Usually dirt-cheap at garage sales, envision them spray-painted, to hold POP items at your register.